zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md

     ![Choose which roles to give view permissions to, in addition to the Admin role.](./managing-secure-environment-variables-with-secrets/images/06.png)

 1. Select which services to add the new secret environment variable to.
-For each selected service, fill in the key used for the environment variable.
+For each selected service, fill in the key used for the environment variable (multiple services can use the secret with the same key).

     ![Choose which services to add the new secret to.](./managing-secure-environment-variables-with-secrets/images/07.png)